Hypfer/valetudo-dreameadapter/Readme.md

 "oh my god a soldering iron that can run a custom firmware".
 You might be able to relate to that.

 It's neat.
 The digital temperature controls help me greatly and I also quite like how it's so small and can be powered by any of the many DC power bricks lying around in my living space.
-Everything I need for soldering fits into a tiny box.
+Everything I need for soldering fits into a tiny box that itself fits neatly into an IKEA Billy amongst many other labelled boxes containing small equipment like that.

 [<img src="./img/ts100.jpg" width=750>](./img/ts100.jpg)